richardbinder/MachineLearning2024S/report.md

     - `SMOKE`
     - `SCC` (Monitoring of daily calory intake)

 - And for the ratio attributes, we decided to normalize them to a range of 0 to 1.
+This is done to help the model to keep all values in a similar range, helping the ML algorithm to understand the data better without losing information.
 This applies to the following attributes:
     - `Age`
     - `Height`
     - `Weight`